MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-find-pinned-reports.md

 ms.topic: how-to
 ms.date: 06/27/2022
 ms.custom: mode-portal
-#customer intent: I want to understand how to set up the Data in space feature in my organization.
+#customer intent: I want to learn how to find and access Power BI reports that have been pinned at real world locations in augmented reality.
 ---
-# Find
+# Find and access pinned reports

 ## Next steps